folofse/androw/react-native-androw/README.md

 creates a bitmap representation, blur it and color it to styles shadow values like in iOS

 ## Whats new
+Verison 0.0.33
+* Fixed pixel density on Android devices to better match iOS devices shadows.

+Verison 0.0.32
+* Fixed crash bug with multiple androw views, increased the performace when fading in multiple images at the same time.

 Verison 0.0.31
 * Added support for React Native 0.60.x and Android X